Lifetime Gifts - Should I Make Them?

 Tax-Free Gifting Opportunities

-These are present-interest gifts that qualify for the $17,000 per person exclusion from Federal gift taxes.
+These are present-interest gifts that qualify for the $19,000 per person exclusion from Federal gift taxes in 2025.
 A gift is considered a present interest if the recipient has all immediate rights to the use, possession, and enjoyment of the property or income from the property.

 If this strategy works for your family and the gifts are repeated, after several years this could result in the transfer of significant value to your family members without any gift taxes ever being paid.